15 Things To Do When Visiting Murrells Inlet, SC - Karta.com

 3. Huntington Beach State Park

-I started my visit by walking along the Jetty Trail, where I spotted egrets, herons, and even an alligator basking in the marsh.
-The beach itself was unspoiled and perfect for shell collecting or a peaceful stroll by the waves.
-One highlight of the park is Atalaya Castle, a historic Moorish-style home once owned by philanthropists Archer and Anna Hyatt Huntington.
-Exploring the castle’s unique architecture was a fascinating step back in time.
+During my visit, I began with a stroll along the Jetty Trail, where I encountered egrets, herons, and even an alligator basking in the marsh.
+The beach itself was a peaceful escape, perfect for shell collecting or a leisurely walk by the waves.
+A standout feature of the park is Atalaya Castle, the Moorish-style winter home of philanthropists Archer and Anna Hyatt Huntington.
+Walking through its unique architecture felt like stepping back in time.

-Fun Fact: Huntington Beach State Park is one of the best birding spots on the East Coast, with over 300 species recorded, including rare sightings of roseate spoonbills and painted buntings.
+Fun Fact: Huntington Beach State Park is one of the East Coast’s premier birding spots, with over 300 species recorded, including the elusive roseate spoonbill.

 4. Seven Seas Seafood Market: Fresh Catch of the Day

-For seafood lovers, the Seven Seas Seafood Market in Murrells Inlet is a treasure trove of the freshest seafood in the area.
-Known for its commitment to quality and locally sourced products, this market is a must-visit for those looking to cook up their own coastal feast or enjoy ready-to-eat delicacies.
+For seafood lovers, Seven Seas Seafood Market is a must-visit in Murrells Inlet, offering the freshest locally sourced catch.
+Renowned for its quality and variety, the market is a go-to spot for those who want to cook their own coastal feast or grab ready-to-eat delicacies.

-Fun Fact: The Seven Seas Seafood Market prides itself on offering seafood caught within 24 hours, ensuring you’re always getting the freshest catch available.
+Fun Fact: Seven Seas Seafood Market prides itself on offering seafood caught within 24 hours, guaranteeing unparalleled freshness.

 5. Drunken Jack's Restaurant & Lounge: Coastal Dining with a Story

-Located along the iconic Murrells Inlet MarshWalk, Drunken Jack's Restaurant & Lounge is a beloved spot for fresh seafood, stunning marsh views, and a hearty dose of local lore.
-The restaurant gets its name from a legendary pirate, and the whimsical vibe extends to its décor and welcoming atmosphere.
+Perched along the iconic Murrells Inlet MarshWalk, Drunken Jack's Restaurant & Lounge is a treasure trove of fresh seafood, breathtaking marsh views, and a splash of pirate lore.

-When I dined here, I started with their famous hush puppies—light, fluffy, and served with a sweet honey butter that was simply addictive.
-For the main course, I couldn’t pass up the seafood platter, loaded with shrimp, scallops, and their signature blackened grouper.
-The outdoor seating area offered panoramic views of the inlet, where boats gently swayed as the sun set.
+When I dined there, I kicked off the meal with their famous hush puppies—crispy on the outside, fluffy on the inside, and served with sweet honey butter.
+For the main course, I savored the seafood platter, brimming with shrimp, scallops, and their signature blackened grouper.
+The outdoor seating offered stunning views of the inlet as the sun set, creating a perfect backdrop for a memorable meal.

-Fun Fact: According to local legend, the pirate Drunken Jack was left behind on an island in Murrells Inlet with nothing but barrels of rum—and his ghost is said to still haunt the marsh.
+Fun Fact: According to local legend, the pirate Drunken Jack was marooned on an island in Murrells Inlet with barrels of rum, and his ghost is said to haunt the marsh to this day.

 6. Take a Boat Tour